 Baby Boomers Slang

 Baby Boomers slang can be difficult to understand, particularly if you do not yourself belong to this generation.
 Below we have gathered a list of some of the most popular Baby Boomers slang, along with translations and example sentences, so that you can enter your next Baby Boomers conversation with confidence.1.
-Bummer
+Boob tube

 Translation: Disappointment